Distributing Custom B2B Apps for iOS

 So when a prospective B2B customer browses the app store for a new POS system, this will be one of the results in the search listing.

-While it’s definitely easy for your clients to find apps on the app store, it’s not always as easy for developers to get their apps approved.
+While it’s definitely easy for your clients to find custom apps on the app store, it’s not always as easy for developers to get their apps approved.
 You’ve got to learn how to get your app submitted to the app store.

-Once you get familiar with Apple’s rules and guidelines, it makes the approval process much easier.
+Once you get familiar with Apple’s rules and guidelines, it makes the app approval process much easier.
 But with that said, this is an imperfect system.

 Sometimes there can be a delay be the initial submission of your app and approval.
 Your launch could be set back if you get rejected or you’re provided with some additional feedback.